Rolling Process: Definition, Working Principle, Application, and Defects

 • Cluster rolling mills.

-Two high rolling mills
+Two high-rolling mills

-There is some variant of two high rolling mills like Non-reversible two high rolling mills in which both the rollers roll in the same direction instead of the opposite direction.
 There is one more variation in which both rollers roll in both directions.
 Which type of roller we should use purely depends on how thin you want your sheet metal to be.

 rolling process